mysteriouspants/mysteriousbot/README.md

 ## Deploying

-Put the build program on a machine and run it.
+Put the built program on a machine and run it.
 If you're patching it for iDevGames use, then the process of deploying is very complicated: poke mysteriouspants until he does it (he hasn't set up automation because things seldom change).